jgarivera/cert-ripper/README.md

 # Cert Ripper

-A tool that can automatically separate a bundle of certificates to their recipients.
-Uses Pywin to automate Outlook email creation and sending.
+A Python tool that can separate certificate PDF files of recipients from a single PDF file.
+It also uses `pywin` to automate Outlook email drafting and sending.

 ## Usage